scalawithcats/scala-with-cats/src/pages/monads/custom-instances.md

 ## Defining Custom Monads

-We can define a `Monad` for a custom type by providing implementations of thee methods:
+We can define a `Monad` for a custom type by providing implementations of three methods:
 `flatMap`, `pure`, and a new method called `tailRecM`.
 Here is an implementation of `Monad` for `Option` as an example: